Current Jobs, Careers, and Research Opportunities

 C. "Maybe.
 Come in and we'll talk."
 Make an appointment to meet the scientist.
 If the lab is uptown, check the shuttle bus schedule to see when it would be most convenient to schedule a meeting.
 Here are some things you can do to prepare for an interview:

 1. Read the description of their research interests if they've put this on the web.
 This will probably be too technical for you to understand completely.
-Find the key terms in this description, look them up in the index of your biology textbook (e.g., Purves or Becker), and read the relevant sections of the text.
-The professors will not expect you to know about their own research, but they will expect that you remember a little basic biology.
+Find the key terms in this description, look them up in the index of your biology textbook (e.g., Purves or Becker) or online, and read the relevant sections of the text.
+The professors will not expect you to know about their own research, but they will expect that you to remember a little basic biology.

-4. Dress nicely, but casually.
-This is not a business interview, and you don't want to give the impression that you're so concerned about your three-piece suit or your three-shade nailpolish that you won't be willing to get your hands dirty at the lab bench.
+5. Dress nicely, but casually.
+This is not a business interview, and you don't want to give the impression that you're so concerned about your three-piece suit or your three-shade nail polish that you won't be willing to get your hands dirty at the lab bench.

 The interview is not a cross-examination, but simply an informal conversation to help the scientist decide whether you seem eager and able to learn, whether you'll get along with the others in the labs, whether your schedule makes it possible to work on a particular project.
 At the same time, you should be thinking about whether you'd like to work in this particular lab.
 Most students are very satisfied with whichever lab they work in, but if you feel uncomfortable at the interview (everyone in the lab looks unhappy, the scientist doesn't seem able to explain things in a way that you can understand), you may want to try a different lab.